ifrade/amz-monitor/README.md

 - `./amz init` will create the required hidden folders to store the information

 ### Add/list/remove books to monitor
-- `./amz add [asin] "title"`: See below on how to figure out the "asin" of your book.
+- `./amz add [asin] "title"`: See below on how to find out the "asin" of your book.
 The title doesn't need to match the amazon name (can be an alias or shortcut). e.g `./amz add 1451673310 "Fahrenheit 451 (recommended by Alan)"`.

 - `./amz ls`: list all books being monitored